mozilla/badgekit-api-client/docs/models.md

 }, <parent>);
 ```

-Alternatively, with a full context.
+...alternatively, with a full context:

 ```
 var item = new Model({